 Leg Pain (cont.)

-The evaluation of leg pain always begins with the care provider interviewing the patient and performing a physical examination to help determine the potential cause of the leg pain and what direction testing may need to take to confirm a diagnosis.
+The evaluation of leg pain always begins with the health-care provider interviewing the patient and performing a physical examination to help determine the potential cause of the leg pain.
+The decision about diagnostic testing, including blood tests and X-rays, depends upon the provider's concern as to what the cause of the leg pain might be.
 Sometimes testing and X-rays are not required.

-Infection and inflammation may be detected by blood tests, including a white blood cell count, an erythrocyte sedimentation rate (ESR), and a C-reactive protein (CRP) measurement.
-These are nonspecific tests that may give further direction to the care provider.
-Please note that the white blood cell count may be elevated with an infection unless the patient has some immune system compromise, at which point it may be falsely normal.
+Blood tests including a white blood cell count, an erythrocyte sedimentation rate (ESR), and a C-reactive protein (CRP) measurement may help detect an infection.
+These are nonspecific tests that may give further direction to the health-care provider.
+Please note that the white blood cell count may be elevated with an infection unless the patient has an immune system that is compromised, at which point it may be falsely normal.
 As with all tests, the ESR and CRP, if elevated, need to be interpreted in light of the specific illness that is being considered.

 If gout is a consideration, a blood test to measure uric acid may be done; however, in the acute attack, the uric acid level may be high, low, or normal.
 The result is helpful if the level is high and may confirm a gout flare if supported by the history and physical examination.